54corbin/offer-hunter/docs/prd.md

 3.  **Redesign the Lock Screen & Dashboard**: Redesign the initial screen and the main dashboard.
 4.  **Redesign the Profiles & Settings Pages**: Redesign the forms and layouts for managing profiles and settings.
 5.  **Redesign the Job History Page**: Redesign the page for tracking job applications.

+## Epic 2: Multiple Resume Support

+**Epic Goal**: To allow users to upload, store, and manage multiple resumes within their profile, enabling them to select the most relevant resume for each job application.

+**Stories**:

+1.  **Update Data Structure for Multiple Resumes**: Modify the `UserProfile` data structure in `storageService.ts` to support an array of resumes.
+2.  **Implement Resume Upload and Management UI**: Create the UI for users to upload, name, and delete multiple resumes in the Profile/Settings page.
+3.  **Integrate Resume Selection into Application Flow**: Add a mechanism for users to select which resume to use when initiating a new job application.

 ## Out of Scope